Concordium/concordium-base/rust-bins/wallet-notes/README.md

    `arsInfos` in the input.
 This field is obtained in the same way as `ipInfo`, via the `GET /v0/ip_info` call.
 4. The `create_credential` call has an equivalent change.
+5. The `create_transfer` call has an additional parameter "energy".
+This can be obtained via a GET request to `/v0/transactionCost?type="simpleTransfer"`.